rotundasoftware/cartero/README.md

 Yes and No. They would break, but Cartero automatically scans your `.css` files for `url()` statements, and fixes their arguments so that they don't break.

-#### When I am using Cartero in `dev` mode with the `--watch` flag set, JavaScript or CSS errors cause the watch process to stop.
+#### When I am using the `--watch` flag, JavaScript or CSS errors cause a fatal error.
 Is there a way around this?

 Yes.
 Use the Grunt `--force` flag: